 Emerging risks are either new or developing or changing risks.
-They include trends as well as potential shock events and are characterized by a high degree of uncertainty in terms of occurrence probability and loss amounts.
+They include trends as well as potential shock events and are characterised by a high degree of uncertainty in terms of occurrence probability and loss amounts.
 Examples of such risks that could have impact on DKV Belgium's balance sheet include namely antibiotics overuse, cybercrime risks, nanotechnology, global warming, endocrine disrupting, compounds and chemicals, obesity, electromagnetic fields.

 The Emerging risk policy defines the framework for detecting at an early stage new trends and evolutions in healthcare and understanding the impact this might have on underwriting.
-The emerging risk think tank - an expert team at Munich Re which meets regularly - reports relevant emerging risks to DKV Belgium via Munich Health Corporate Underwriting.
-This information is evaluated regarding relevance and impact on DKV Belgium's business.
-Mitigation actions are then set-up if necessary.
+Initiatives to have Groupwide Emerging risk are launched.
 This risk is considered sufficiently monitored, as a consequence we do not allocate additional capital at this stage.